 and became obedient to the point of death, even death on a cross.

-Jesus chose being with us over the perfect life He had with the Father, and he chose not just “to be” with us as a master or a King, he chose to be counted among the last and the least of us so he could be close to each one of us and suffer with us and for us.
+Jesus chose being with us over the perfect life He had with the Father, and he chose not just “to be” with us as a master or a King, he chose to be counted among the least and the last so he could be close to each one of us and suffer with us and for us.

-In fact, it’s actually possible that suffering is one of the main reasons we go to church, because we seek comfort, and hope, and healing, a way to cope.
+In fact, it’s possible that suffering is one of the main reasons we go to church, because we seek comfort, and hope, a way to cope.
 On the other way around, suffering is one of the main reasons people don’t believe in God, they say they can’t believe a loving God would allow so much evil and so much suffering.
-But Jesus, and many have noticed he is the only religious figure to do that, he gets to know everything about human suffering, not theoretically, but in his flesh.
-And not just the unbearable physical suffering of the cross, but also, we have heard all of that this morning, the rejection, the betrayal, the bullying, the shame, even the fear.
+But Jesus, and many have noticed he is the only religious figure to do that, Jesus gets to know everything about human suffering, not theoretically, but in his flesh.
+And not just the unbearable physical suffering of the cross, but also, we have heard all it this morning, the rejection, the betrayal, the bullying, the shame, the fear.

-And it’s so important for us to hear that, because suffering is such a big part of our lives, isn’t it?
+And it’s so important for us to hear that, because again suffering is such a big part of our lives.
 And most of us, we just keep running from it as something we need to avoid at all costs – mostly because we don’t know what we do with it.
-In our culture, suffering is just wasted time and wasted energy when we could have done something otherwise meaningful.
-And yet, yet if we decide to respond to Jesus’s invitation, to remain with him and stay awake as he experiences deadly grief, we can understand that suffering can also become an important, meaningful part of our life, the losses, the diseases, the tragedies, and also the everyday and relentless weight of weariness, disappointments, shame, rejection, guilt, fear, anxiety, you name it, all of it, it does not mean we like or we seek suffering, but with and through Jesus, we can walk through it with patience, compassion, self giving, turning even terrible things as an opportunity to forgive and to love – and this is what we call Redemption.
+In our culture, suffering is just wasted time and wasted energy, when we could have done something otherwise meaningful.
+And yet, if we decide to respond to Jesus’s invitation, to remain with him and stay awake as he experiences deadly grief, we can understand that suffering can also become a meaningful part of our life as the cross was for Jesus’s ministry.
+Our losses, diseases, tragedies, and even the everyday weariness, disappointments, shame, guilt, fear, anxiety.
+Its not that we like or we seek suffering, but with and through Jesus, we can learn to walk through it with patience, humility, compassion, and so turning even terrible things as an opportunity to forgive and to love and be reconciled with God – and this is what we call the work of Redemption.
+The most important work indeed.